issa38/Number-Locator/Random Number Locator/README.md

-Simple Python script that takes in user input and finds the number in the generated list.
+<h1>Simple Python script that takes in user input and finds the number in the generated list.</h1>

 It's nothing special but its my first Python script and I just wanted to test the waters.
 I've been really focusing on preparing the code to handle errors and such as good programs shouldn't be obliterated if something is input wrong.